🌈 heal.lgbt

 — Don Miguel Ruiz

-🏳️🌈 This is a resource guide for queer healing.
+🏳️🌈 This is an opinionated resource guide for queer healing.

 🧙 It’s for everyone—especially queer people and those who love them.